-- CS 330 Computers in Society 3hrs.
+- CS 330 Computers in Society 3 credit hours.
 This course examines computing as a social process with emphasis on ethical issues and the social impact of computerization on local and global organizations.
-Prerequisites: CS 104 with a C or better. - CS 381 Computer Organization 3 hrs.
+Prerequisites: CS 104 with a C or better. - CS 381 Computer Organization 3 credit hours.
 The primary hardware and software components of a computer system are addressed in this course.
 Topics covered include digital logic and data representation, computer architecture and organization, interfacing and I/O strategies, memory architecture, functional organization, multiprocessing, performance enhancements, distributed architectures, devices, and directions in computing.
 The organization of the CPU, main memory, interrupt structure, and addressing techniques as well as assemblers and linker/loaders are also taught.
-Prerequisites: CS 209 with a C or better. - CS 384 Operating Systems 3hrs.
+Prerequisites: CS 209 with a C or better. - CS 384 Operating Systems 3 credit hours.
 The use of the operating system and other software systems is the core content of this course.
 Topics include tasking and processes, scheduling, task coordination, device management, file systems, security, and networking.
-Prerequisites: CS 381 with a C or better. - CS 386 Cryptography 3 hrs.
+Prerequisites: CS 381 with a C or better. - CS 386 Cryptography 3 credit hours.
 The objective of this course is to learn the concepts of cryptography, its applications and importance in cyber security.
 The course will cover the fundamental concepts of cryptography including historical background, number theory, encryption, authentication, public key cryptography, digital signatures and some modern cryptography principles.
-Prerequisites: CS 203 and 215 with a C or better. - CS 389 Programming in Robotics Systems This course is designed to introduce the programming concepts involved with autonomous robotics systems.
+Prerequisites: CS 203 and 215 with a C or better - CS 389 Programming in Robotics Systems 3 credit hours.
+This course is designed to introduce the programming concepts involved with autonomous robotics systems.
 The educational version and off-the-shelf robot kits will be provided and used for student projects and assignments.
 Students will design a simple robotic platform to meet specific goals.
 A common platform is used as practice environment for students to learn programming skills in robotics systems.
-Prerequisites: CS 109 or 206 with a C or better. - CS 401 Software Engineering 3hrs.
+Prerequisites: CS 109 or 206 with a C or better. - CS 401 Software Engineering 3 credit hours.
 This course covers the ideas involved in large scale programming design.
 The software life cycle is covered along with design specifications, verification and validation, and the use of various supporting CASE tools.
 The student is expected to design and document a software system of some kind and may be asked to code some of the design.
-Prerequisites: CS 384 with a C or better. - CS 403 Senior Problems 3hrs.
+Prerequisites: CS 384 with a C or better. - CS 403 Senior Problems 3 credit hours.
 During this course, the student is expected to code a single, meaningful project begun earlier in CS 401 and present the results of this project in class.
 This project must meet set standards of design and documentation.
 Topics of professional ethics and responsibilities will also be discussed.
-Prerequisites: CS 401 with a C or better. - CS 405 LINUX with Application Programming 3 hrs.
-This course deals with advanced skills related to Linux operating systems, programming environments, interfaces, programming tools, and utilities.
-This course will offer detailed programming/scripting skills using different shells, viz., Bourne, C Shell, Bash, tcsh, Perl, etc. In this course, the students will learn Linux virtualization and emulation, GNU tools, sockets programming.
-Prerequisites: CS 384 with a C or better. - Wireless Computing 3hrs.
-Advances and new applications in the expanding field of telecommunications and wireless computing and networks are investigated.
-Methodologies and tools for network planning, implementation, management, maintenance, and security are described.
-Topics include asynchronous transfer mode (ATM), synchronous optical network/synchronous digital hierarchy (SONET/SDH), Gigabit Ethernet, the Open Systems Interconnection (OSI), Reference Model, transmission media, second-generation and third generation wireless networks, network protocols, and networking performance.
-Trends in standardization, internet working, and the development of optical networks; WLANs (Wireless Local Area Networks), WMANs (Wireless Metropolitan Networks) and WWANs (Wireless Wide Area Networks) and residential networking solutions that feature cable, DSL (Digital Subscriber Line), Power line and satellite technologies are considered.
-Prerequisites: CS 384 with a C or better. - CS 409 Introduction to Digital Image Processing 3hrs.
-Focus on the fundamental concepts of image processing and computer vision; it's principles in signal processing, the theory of feature extraction and image analysis, its relation to human vision and technology for implementation.
-Introduce students to MATLAB image processing toolbox.
-Students will understand how to acquire and process images, the nature and operation of basic image processing algorithms and their basis.
-Prerequisites: CS 215 with a C or better. - CS 410 Seminar 3hrs.
-This course is intended to enhance students' overall skills towards professional development.
-This includes writing and presenting technical papers utilizing technical digital/library resources, attending lectures from experts in the industry, visiting computer science related industries.
-The students will also get the opportunity to work in a team on application projects.
-The topics will be based on current trends in the industry.
-Prerequisites: CS 314 and 381 with a C or better.
+Prerequisites: CS 401 with a C or better.